rbaumgarten/xlt-testsuite-documentation/DESCRIPTION.md

  Congratulations, you may **run your first own test now** (after several iterations over steps 3 and 4).

-### Test Suite Styleguide
+### Test Suite Style Guidelines

 The following styling rules where quite consequently applied to form a solid structure and define consistent descriptions and comments as well as establish a naming scheme for folders, packages and files.
-The elaborately discussed style guide may serve as a loose pointer to build your uniform test suite or be completely adapted to your needs.
+The elaborately discussed style guidelines may serve as a loose pointer to build your uniform test suite or be completely adapted to your needs.

 #### Project Tree